-Relevant Project Total Score:
+The School Board of Broward Count y, Florida

 RFQ # and NAME

-DISCLOSURE OF POTENTIAL CONFLICT OF INTEREST AND CONFLICTING EMPLOYMENT OR CONTRACTUAL RELATIONSHIP
+DISCLOSURE OF POTE NTIAL CONFLICT OF INTEREST AND CONFL CONTRACTUAL RELATIONSHIP ICTING EMPLOYMENT OR

-In accordance with the RFQ, each Proposer must disclose, in its RFQ, the names of any employees who are employed by Proposer who are also an employee of SBBC.
-Persons identified below may have obligations and restrictions applicable to them under Chapter 112, Florida Statutes.
+Proposer must disclose, in its RFQ, the names of SBBC.
+Persons identified below may have of stutes.

 Name of Proposer's Employee SBBC Title or Position of Proposer's Employee SBBC Department/ School of Proposer's Employee

 Check one of the following and sign:

-I hereby affirm that there are no known persons employed by Proposer who are also an employee of SBBC.
+☐ I hereby affirm that there are no known persons employed by Proposer who are a also an employee of SBBC.

-I hereby affirm that all known persons who are employed by Proposer, who are also an employee of SBBC, have been identified above.
+☐ I hereby affirm that all known pe identified above. ersons who are employed by Proposer, who are also an employee of SBBC, have been

-Signature

-Company Name
+Signature Company Name

-Name of Official
+Name of Official Business A address

-Business Address

 City, State, Zip Code